May 27, 2019 4 min read

 Not all activated charcoal products are created equal.
 Activated charcoal is extremely potent and can be drying to your skin's natural oils.
 This is why all of our activated charcoal soap bars are also full of rich butters and oils and have a good amount of activated charcoal that will help detox the skin without drying it out.
 That being said, using the lather of the soap bar on a warm washcloth on your face is one of the best ways to help loosen and wash away dirt and toxins (cleanse) from your face.

-It depends on your skin type-- If you have very dry skin, it might be best to use the activated charcoal soap bar every other evening and a moisture-rich bar (like our neem or shea bar) the other evenings.
+It depends on your skin type-- If you have very dry skin, it might be best to use the activated charcoal soap bar every other evening and a moisture-rich bar the other evenings (like our neem orshea bar).
 Most skin types are able to use the activated charcoal bar every evening on their skin without it being too drying.
-Remember to also moisturize after cleansing-- with a good face oil or lotion.
-In fact, our Argan Face Oil Set includes 2 mini bars of our Activated Charcoal Lemongrass and Lavender Soap.
+Remember to also moisturize after cleansing-- with a goodface oilor lotion.
+In fact, our Argan Face Oil Setincludes 2 mini bars of our Activated Charcoal Lemongrass and Lavender Soap.
 It is the perfect pair.

 For its deep cleansing action.
 The activated charcoal clears and reduces pore size by binding to the debris and toxins that clog our pores.
 Paired with a naturally occurring salicylic acid in willow bark in the scrub, this scrub can help reduce redness and acne.

 July 10, 2022 11 min read